solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/azure-notebooks-setup/README.md

 4. Update your Notebook Environment

-## Setup an Azure Notebooks account
+## Task 1: Setup an Azure Notebooks account
 1. In your browser, navigate to https://notebooks.azure.com/.

 2. Select Sign In from the top, right corner and sign in using your Microsoft Account credentials.
 After a successful login, you will have implicitly created the account and are ready to continue.

-## Setup Azure Notebooks Project
+## Task 2: Setup Azure Notebooks Project

 1. Log in to [Azure Notebooks](https://notebooks.azure.com/).